Shivam-Dogra/Shivam-Dogra/README.md

 <br>

-- Dynamic and results-oriented with 2 years and 8 months of experience in Test Automation and Web Development.
-- Currently pursuing a Master's in Applied Computing at the University of Windsor, sharpening my skills in software engineering.
+- Currently pursuing a Master's in Applied Computing at the University of Windsor.
-- Skilled in Java, JavaScript, Python, and Linux, with a strong foundation in object-oriented software design.
 - Open to opportunities in Test Automation and Web Development, eager to bring my expertise to new and challenging projects.
+- Open to exploring new opportunities in Test Automation and Web Development.

 <br><br>

 - A dynamic and results-oriented Test Automation Engineer with 2 years and 8 months of professional experience.
-- Skilled in Java, JavaScript, Python, and Linux, with a strong understanding of object-oriented software design concepts.
+- Skilled in Front-end and Back-end development with a strong understanding of Test Automation tools.
-- Currently pursuing a Master's in Applied Computing at the University of Windsor, available for a 4- or 8-month internship starting in January 2025.
+- Available for a 4- or 8-month internship starting in January 2025.
-- Experienced in leading functional and automation testing, developing robust automation scripts that reduce turnaround time by 50%.
-- Open to exploring new opportunities in Test Automation and Web Development

 <br><br>